neurolabusc/nii2meshCPP/README.md

 In the images below, we will view the resulting meshes using [Surfice](https://www.nitrc.org/plugins/mwiki/index.php/surfice:MainPage).
 Another good tool for viewing meshes is [MeshLab](https://www.meshlab.net).

 1. You can choose to pre-smooth your data (`-p 1`) or not (`-p 0`) prior to making a mesh.
-This tends emulates a Gaussian blur, which tends to attenuate noise in the image.
+This emulates a Gaussian blur with a narrow kernel, which tends to attenuate noise in the image.

 ```
 ./nii2mesh -p 0 bet.nii.gz p0.ply